 comptia a+ cable types

 USB-C

-The USB-C connector is an industry-standard for data and power delivery via a single wire.
-The USB-C connector is easy to attach (reversible; no up or downside to the plug) and provides backward compatibility with USB 2.0 with the right adapter.
+The USB-C connector has become an industry standard for both data and power delivery through a single wire.
+One of its key advantages is its ease of use, as it is reversible, meaning there is no up or downside to the plug when connecting it.
+Additionally, the USB-C connector offers backward compatibility with USB 2.0 when used with the appropriate adapter.
 The USB-C standard refers to the cable’s connection type rather than its data transfer rate.
-From USB-2 to USB-3.1, USB-C can handle any data rate.
+USB-C cables can support various data rates, ranging from USB 2.0 to USB 3.1 and beyond.

+comptia a+ cable types